Capri205/OBChestShop/README.md

 selling screen.
 They cannot access the configuration screen, but the ender chest will be there and hovering the mouse over it will tell them who owns the shop.

+## Purchasing items
+To purchase simply click on the item in the shop and this will drop you into the main item selling screen where the options to buy are presented.
+The options to buy items (shop to sell items) are the 5 blocks from left to right in the center of the shop screen.
+If the block is green then the purchase option is available, but if white then there is some reason why you can't purchase that option - lack of money on your part or lack of stock of the item in the shop.
+Hover the mouse over the white wool to see the reason why that option is not available.

+The purchase options from left to right are:

+  buy 1  - you will pay one and get one of whatever quantity the shop owner has set for one of that item<br>
+         - eg. amount is 10 and price is $5 each - you will pay $5 and receive 10 of the item.<br>
+         -     no different from buying, say a pack of cookies from the store.
+You buy 1, but get 10 cookies.<br>
+  buy 8  - pay 8 * price and get 8 * the amount - like buying 8 packs of cookies - that's a lot of cookies!<br>
+         - eg. amount is 10 and price is $5 - you will pay $40 and receive 80 of the item.<br>
+  buy 16 - pay price * 16 and receive the amount * 16 - this is called a quarter stack<br>
+         - eg. pay 16 * $5 = $80, and receive 160 of the item.<br>
+  buy 32 - pay price * 32 and receive the amount * 32 - this is called a half stack in the plugin<br>
+         - eg. pay 32 * $5 = $160, and receive 320 of the item into your inventory - good for stone, not cookies!<br>
+  buy 64 - pay price * 64 and receive the amount * 64 - this is called a stack<br>
+         - eg. pay 64 * $5 = $320, and receive a whopping 640 of the item!<br>

+Obviously, if your inventory space is limited then some items will drop to the floor, so watch out!

 ## Commands
 /obs or /obshop will bring up the available commands:<br>
 /obs remove <shopname | all> - removes the named shop or all of your shops - obviously must be owned by the remover.<br>